 From the people who’ve given us some of the best tasting gin and ginger ale options since 1857 is a vodka that’s just as delicious.
 While some might be surprised Seagram’s is in the cheap vodka playing field, longtime fans will know that the brand has mastered some of the smoothest yet well-priced vodka to exist.
 If you’ve ever had (and loved) their gin, you’ll know that Seagram’s doesn’t fool around.
 Given that a 750ml bottle of vodka is only around $15 depending on where you go, see for yourself why Seagram’s vodka is just as delicious as their gin and ginger ale.

 If you haven’t yet hopped on the rosé vodka bandwagon, you’re a bit behind.
 A few summers back this stuff was finding its way through liquor stores across the country just to be sold out the same day new shipments arrived.
-The trend has died a bit and rosé season is coming to a close, making this the perfect time to stock up on our favorite rosé vodka mix, Hangar 1.
-We find that with most rosé vodka types that aren’t Hangar 1 taste, well, completely awful.
+The trend has died a bit, but since rosé season is approaching, this the perfect time to stock up on our favorite rosé vodka mix, Three Olives.
+We find that with most rosé vodka types that aren’t Three Olives taste, well, completely awful.
 This brand has really hit the nail on the head by giving us vodka in the forefront and rosé in the back, which is exactly what we want when drinking vodka.
-With such a great taste and such an affordable price (around $22, depending on where you are), feel free to drink this stuff straight out of the glass on ice this winter, because who said rosé has to be a summer drink?
+With such a great taste and such an affordable price (around $22, depending on where you are), feel free to drink this stuff straight out of the glass on ice this summer.

 You can’t hate on our good ‘ole friend Smirnoff.
 The brand has been synonymous with the word “vodka” ever since it debuted in the 1860s.
 You know it, you might hate it, but you have to admit — it’s cheap and it’s pretty smooth as it makes its way down.
 Considering there are so many new vodka brands that claim to be the best “this” and the best “that”, adults are throwing Smirnoff to the side when in fact, they don’t have to.
 It’s still a delicious cheap vodka option that gets you buzzed and pairs well with most mixers.
 So, next time you’re making yourself a vodka drink, get yourself a bottle of Smirnoff and remind yourself that it isn’t all that bad.
 Plus, a 750ml is always under $20, and that you just can’t beat.